 Beyond simply getting insurance in the Netherlands, there are differences in medical care in the Netherlands compared to other countries.
-General Practitioner Keizersgracht Amsterdam explains what you should expect when going to the doctor in the Netherlands for the first time, and how expats should prepare for their appointment.
+We explain what you should expect when going to the doctor in the Netherlands for the first time, and how expats should prepare for their appointment.

 Typical doctor visits in the Netherlands

 The Dutch attitude towards doctors is somewhat complicated.
 On one hand, many Dutch people rely on letting common colds and other non-life-threatening ailments run their course without ever visiting the doctor.
 On the other, the Dutch do visit general practitioners and specialists fairly frequently — even more so than Americans.
 OECD data shows that the average Dutch citizen consults a doctor (either a GP or specialist) eight times per year, while the average American visits just four times a year — a figure that is largely related to the high cost of healthcare in the US.

 When an expat visits a doctor in the Netherlands for the first time, there may be differences in the way the doctor interacts with the patient and how he or she expects the patient to react, as well as the formalities of going to an appointment.

 The Dutch are known for being quite direct — and this doesn’t stop with friends, family and colleagues.
 Doctors in the Netherlands may be blunt as well, but it shouldn’t be taken as unfriendly; doctors simply want to ensure they understand your symptoms, and you understand your treatment options.